krishdu/Blink-and-Buy/README.md

     + error handling using middleware and handle aync task exception by creating async wrapper.
     + how to use third-party packages (e.g materialui)
     + how to use local-storage in combination with redux-reducer
+    + use of `switch` in react-router-dom (resolve the conflict of two same path)
+        + i.e. /order/confirm vs /order/:id

 ## ✨ Phases ✨